Sresht/lect11/README.md

   a) `npm run watch`.
 If prompted to install webpack-cli, type "yes"
   b) In a new terminal, `python app.py`
   c) Preview Running Application (might have to clear your cache by doing a hard refresh)
+6. You should just see the same random number as lect10's socket demo.